House of Anansi Submissions

 Our editorial team recognizes and is grateful for the time and effort involved in formatting your submission to our specifications.
 Please read our submission guidelines carefully.

-Include the following in your submission:
+Include the following with your submission:

-• A 1–2-page pitch letter telling us about your book.
+• A pitch letter telling us about your book.
 This might include your reasons for writing it, why you are the person to have done so, who the ideal reader for it is, and how you see it relating to the list of books we publish.

 • A CV that includes your city of residence, writing credentials, and publication history (if applicable).